P-hub90/IT241021_Exam_M05/Q2B_Configuring_Windows_11_Basic_User_Interface_Settings.md

  I found a best article which tells much more about the intuitive features of Windows 11 user interface: https://www.sirkit.ca/welcome-to-windows-11-simple-powerful/

+ **Windows settings:**

+ It allows users to adjust their user preferences, configure their operating system, and manage their connected devices.

+ Here is an informative article on Windows settings: https://en.wikipedia.org/wiki/Settings_(Windows)

  **Set the interface to dark mode:**

  Start -> Settings -> Personalization -> Colors -> Choose your mode -> Dark